ourzora/frontend-exercise-one/README.md

 # ZORA Frontend Challenge #1

-## Setup

-This repo contains a template for use in ZORA frontend challenges.

-You can use this template either:

-- With your local IDE by creating a new repository or
-- With the web version of VSCode by opening it in a codespace

-## Instructions

 In this challenge we’d like you to create an React.JS application using the unsplash API.
 A user should be able to:

 - Enter a search term into a search box